According to North Korean Propaganda, Americans are blood-thirsty imperialists who love torturing and killing Koreans.

 Here are some images that show how the United States is portrayed in North Korean propaganda.

 Enjoy this article on North Korean propaganda?
 Next, check out these 30 heartbreaking photos from The Korean War.
-Then, learn about America' own ‘Appreciate America’ propaganda series from World War 2.
+Then, check out these photos of what life is like inside North Korea.